Sign In Register

 Safety Score

-Stovall has an average annual temperature of 59°F (15°C).
+Stovall enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 39°F in January while summers reach 79°F in July.
-Annual precipitation is 46.6 inches.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 482 feet.

 Temperature